What is Yunis-Varon syndrome?

 What are the main symptoms of Yunis-Varon syndrome?

-Developmental delay and intellectual disability is also associated with the syndrome.
+Developmental delay and intellectual disability are also associated with the syndrome.
 These are often severe in nature.

 Digit (finger and toe) abnormalities are also symptoms of the syndrome.
 This can include absent thumbs, as well as missing bones from the end of fingers and toes.
 Other bone abnormalities may be present which affect the digits.
 This often leads to shortened fingers and toes in affected individuals.